 When the garden season was over the Land family would take the bus to the Pike Place Market and fill their shopping bags to overflowing with vegetables and fruit for only two or three dollars.
 After shopping, Mr. Land would take his wife and daughters to the Balcony Cafe for lunch for 15 cents per plate.
 The girls regarded going to the Market as a special treat, so as adults they always held their sisterly reunions there.

 The Matthews lakefront estate was full of delights for the Land children.
 In the summer they spent many happy hours swimming and jumping off a log into the water.
 They played on the estate lawn, where there was a row of poplar trees in front of Mr. Matthew’s house.
-In winter the children loved to slide on the frozen pond made from the Thornton Creek overflow on Mr. Matthews’ big field at 105th Street and 41st Ave NE.
+In winter the children loved to slide on the frozen pond made from the Thornton Creek overflow onto Mr. Matthews’ big field at NE 105th Street and 41st Ave NE.
 That field was the neighborhood playground winter and summer.

 The first Maple Leaf School was located on NE 105th Street at the corner of 35th Ave NE in a three-room building with outhouses.
 That was similar to what the Land children were used to in the rural Oregon school which they had attended.
 But by the time of the Land family’s arrival in Seattle, the Maple Leaf School had moved into a large, modern brick building at the corner of NE 100th Street and 32nd Ave NE.
 For the Land children, entering that school in 1930 was a leap into the modern era.
 They had never been in a school which had electric lights or indoor plumbing.

 With Mr. Matthews’ help and referrals, Roy Land was able to get back on his feet financially.
 The Meadowbrook area was still so rural in the 1930s and 1940s that people still did excavating for houses using a horse-drawn scoop shovel.
-They might have driveways graded or have their gardens plowed by a horse team.
+They might have their driveways graded or have their gardens plowed by a horse team.